jorge07/hollywood/docs/concepts/container/container-types.md

 const mainModule = new ModuleContext({ services });
 ```

+# EventStoreType

-- EventStoreType: Special service that allows you to define an `EventStore` service for you `AggregateRoot`
+Special service that allows you to define an `EventStore` service for you `AggregateRoot`

 ```typescript
 const services = new Map([